-Life insurers are capital constrained entities that must constantly measure, assess, and plan allocations to the various risks they take.
-These risks include balance sheet leverage, capital adequacy, product pricing in correlation with mortality and morbidity rates, and setting investment strategy.
+Property and Casualty (P&C) insurers as capital constrained entities must constantly measure, assess, and plan allocations for the various risks they take.
+These risks include their balance sheet leverage, underwriting performance, reinsurance program, reserving practices and investment strategy.
 All of this is further complicated by meeting the varied needs of regulators, rating agencies, policyholders or other stakeholders and the expected return of the organization.
-For all these reasons a life insurer's investment strategy cannot be optimized in isolation.
+For all these reasons a P&C insurer's investment strategy cannot be optimized in isolation.

-Each life insurer pursues different strategies based on the liabilities written, policyholders' characteristics and expected behavior, company's unique profit goals and most importantly the firm's risk tolerance.
-A successful strategy requires a holistic approach in analyzing and setting an appropriate investment strategy that compliments the company's overall business.
+Each P&C insurer pursues different strategies based on the risks written, the company's unique profit goals and most importantly the firm's risk tolerance.
+A successful strategy requires a holistic approach in analyzing and setting an appropriate investment strategy that complements the company's overall business.
 Failing to analyze the investment choices along with all these considerations can result in suboptimal enterprise outcomes.

-Conning's philosophy to managing the investment portfolio of life insurers relies on a Strategic Asset Allocation (SAA) approach (Figure 1).
+Conning's philosophy for managing the investment portfolio of P&C insurers relies on a Strategic Asset Allocation (SAA) approach (Figure 1.).
 While some might approach this exercise through the lens of optimizing the investment returns only, Conning views the role of the portfolio within the entire operation of an insurance company, i.e., a holistic company framework.
-Once we capture the totality of the operations, Conning then begins to think about portfolio optimization.
+Once we capture the totality of the operations.
+Conning then looks to think about portfolio optimization.